 Voice Box

-It scared me a little, I was still pretty young after all.
-I would watch him listen intently to the others in the room and then when he had something to say, he'd sort of wave his arms around, put the gizmo up to the place where his voice box should have been and talk.
+It scared me a little; I was still pretty young after all.
+I would watch him listen intently to the others in the room, and then when he had something to say, he'd sort of wave his arms around, put the gizmo up to the place where his voice box should have been, and talk.
 How sad.
 No voice.
 No way to sing.
 I'm not kidding, that's exactly what I thought when I met him.
 No way to sing.

 I've got a voice, I've got hands, I've got a message, I'm going to get the word out any way I can.
 I'm not going to wait until I lose the ability to sing and praise.
 I'm not going to wait until my arms are too old and tired, too filled with arthritis.
 No, I'm going to do it now--loudly, happily, exuberantly before my God.

 And, I'm glad I met that man so long ago.
 He gave me the courage not to worry about what anyone else might think of me.
 He gave me the courage to speak out for God, to sing to Him.
 With my own voice box.
-I am not ashamed of whom I serve, believe in, and trust with all my heart.
+I am not ashamed of who I serve, believe in, and trust with all my heart.
 No, I am not.
 So I will sing.
 Loudly.
 Thankfully.
 Gratefully.
 Hands held high.
 Face turned towards Him.
 Heart melted.
 Singing...

 Tuesday, December 4, 2012